 Listening to the sound of the drums and rattles can help you start your shamanic journey.
 The drumming is our path into the spirit world.
 Follow the sounds and be curious.
 Focus the mind on your intention.
 When you close your eyes, notice any images or patterns on your inner screen.
 Allow yourself to passively receive visuals, sounds, smells, and feelings – any sensations that are available to you.

 If you don’t seem to be going anywhere, you can also utilize your active imagination to travel through a portal to the spirit world.
-A portal may be a favorite picture hanging on your wall, a dream scene or an altar.
-There is no wrong or right way and there are infinite possibilities.
+A portal may be a favorite picture hanging on your wall, a dream scene, or an altar.
+There is no wrong or right way, and there are infinite possibilities.
 Find the way into the spirit world that you enjoy and that works for you.

-Arriving in the spirit world may take some time or it can happen very quickly.
+Arriving in the spirit world may take some time, or it can happen very quickly.
 From the shamanic perspective, we are intentionally sending our consciousness into the spirit world.
-We do this for a variety of reasons – to connect, retrieve information, heal, restore and energize ourselves.
-We may have a clear doorway and path that we follow in or we may simply find ourselves in the spirit world.
+We do this for a variety of reasons – to connect, retrieve information, heal, restore, and energize ourselves.
+We may have a clear doorway and path that we follow in, or we may simply find ourselves in the spirit world.
 Typically, we arrive in the middle realm of the spirit world – a spiritual representation of our physical world.
 So, it may seem familiar.

-Often, we arrive into the spirit world in a place in nature.
+Often, we arrive in the spirit world in a place in nature.
 We may find ourselves at a beach or in a forest.
 Notice what is around you and get an idea of where you have arrived.
 This will most likely be a common starting place for you in the spirit world.
 If this is your first journey, take some time to be curious and explore.
 Notice any of the elements that appear – water, fire, air, wood (trees), metal and earth (rocks).

 Notice any other beings that appear – animals or people.
-Ask them if they are there to provide protection, power and support.
+Ask them if they are there to provide protection, power, and support.
 If you feel an affirmative response, ask them a question and notice how you receive the answer.
 Stay open to the unexpected.
 It is common for us to think one thing is going to happen and for something or someone completely different to show up.

 Allow your shamanic journey to unfold, breathing into your heart space and focusing the mind on your intention.
 Continue to allow your attention to follow what it is drawn to and, at the same time, keep your awareness extended to the drumming.
 One distinction of a shamanic journey is that we are awake and aware of the physical world and the spirit world at the same time.
 Often, we receive information through the physical body so pay attention, be curious and follow what feels right.